bmmpxf/mapstory/manual/manual.rst

 Other Tips
 ~~~~~~~~~~

-Here are some other tips that may prove useful when preparing your data for upload
+Here are some other tips that may prove useful when preparing your data for upload:

 * While MapStory supports many projections, consider using WGS84 (EPSG:4326) to ensure it is recognized.